Azasakhe/Netflix/Expert-settings.md

 ### Open Connect CDN
 To be used with caution.
 This parameter allows you to select a CDN server for streaming.
-It may help in some cases of flow instability, causing video interruptions or the failure to play some videos.
+It may help in some cases of stream instability, causing video interruptions or the failure to play some videos.

 Then, use only if:
 - You have streaming errors in log like this: